inf112-v21/Import-TeamName/README.md

 * The game will proceed to execute the selected cards (As of now, only for player 1)

 --Multiplayer
-* Write in ip into server ip field, press the "find" button next to it.
-Then press join.
-Option: give yourself a name in the name field!
+* Press "find" button to look for LAN server.
+Then press join if server is found.
+* Second option: type ip into server field.
+Then press join, it either works or not (untested currently).

 ## Alternative build:
 * Navigate to repository main folder